Previous dayApril 10, 2026Next day

 15.8 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.1 earthquake 16 km WNW of Grapevine, CA came in on April 10, 2026 at 20:15 UTC.
-This was a shallow crustal earthquake, focused at 15.8 km depth.
-The epicenter is at 35.020°, -119.075°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 2.1 seismic event took place 16 km WNW of Grapevine, CA on April 10, 2026 at 20:15 UTC.
+The hypocenter lay at 15.8 km, placing this in the shallow crustal category.
+Geolocation places the event at 35.020°N, -119.075°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10